kiritowu/SP-Games-ExpressJS/README.md

 # SP GAMES Full-Stack Web Development
-This repository contains the web application for my assignment in ST0503 Back-end Web Development built using MVC framework with **Express + MySQL** as back-end model & controller and **EJS** as front-end view.
+This repository contains the web application for my assignment of ST0503 Back-end Web Development built using MVC framework with **Express + MySQL** as back-end model & controller and **EJS** as front-end view.

 ## Getting Started
 1. Clone the repository.